With a bottle of whiskey at his side.

 DC BLACK LABEL - PRESTIGE PLUS FORMAT - APPROX. 8.5" x 10.875"

 The celebrated creator of Murder Falcon and Extremity and artist of The Ghost Fleet, Daniel Warren Johnson brings bold sci-fi chops to his DC debut with a harrowing vision of Wonder Woman unlike anything you've ever seen.
 Princess Diana of Themyscira left paradise to save Man's World from itself.
 When Wonder Woman awakens from a centuries-long sleep to discover the Earth reduced to a nuclear wasteland, she knows she failed.
-Trapped alone in a grim future, Diana must protect the last human city from titanic monsters while uncovering its secret of this dead Earth-and how she may more
+Trapped alone in a grim future, Diana must protect the last human city from titanic monsters while uncovering its secret of this dead Earth-and how she may be responsible for it. more

 It's hands-down one of the best books to come out this year and one that every Wonder Woman fan needs to read.
 Read Full Review